pivotal/docs-tap/app-sso/service-operators/token-settings.hbs.md

 | Minutes | `10m` = 10 minutes |
 | Hours   | `10h` = 10 hours   |

-> **Note** `expiry` field follows [Go standard 'time' library duration](https://pkg.go.dev/time#Duration) constraints
+> **Note** `expiry` field adheres to the duration constraints of the Go standard time library
-> and does not support durations such as 'days', 'weeks', or any duration units above 'hours'.
+> and does not support durations in units beyond hours, such as days or weeks.
+> For more information, see [Go documentation](https://pkg.go.dev/time#Duration).

 ### <a id='token-expiry-settings-constraints'></a> Constraints

-The following are token expiry constraints:
+The token expiry constraints are as follows:

-- Expiry may not be a negative or zero value time duration.
+- The duration of the expiry cannot be negative or zero.
-- Refresh token expiry must not be the same or shorter time duration than an access token.
+- The refresh token's expiration time cannot be the same as or shorter than that of the access token.